 Everyone breathes differently when they are asleep.
-When you're sleeping, your body slows down, your breathing becomes more shallow, and you take in less air in each breath.
+When you're sleeping, your body slows down, your breathing becomes shallower, and you take in less air in each breath.
 This can be dangerous for people with Chronic Obstructive Pulmonary Disease (COPD) or other lung conditions.
-Many people with breathing problems prop themselves up with pillows while they sleep to avoid having trouble breathing, but propping yourself up with pillows won't help this problem.
+Many people with breathing problems prop themselves up with pillows while they sleep to avoid having trouble breathing but propping yourself up with pillows won't help this problem.

 How to tell if you're not getting enough oxygen at night:

 There are a few signs to watch out for to see if you're not getting enough oxygen while you're sleeping.
 If you are experiencing any of these signs by themselves or in combination, don't ignore them.
 Not getting enough oxygen while you sleep for any length of time is dangerous.

 You get plenty of sleep at night, the eight hours or so that you need each night (give or take a few hours, depending on the individual), but you still feel exhausted in the morning or throughout the day.
 Having a lack of oxygen in your bloodstream puts a strain on your heart and your brain, and the rest of your body has to work harder to make up for the lack of oxygen.